sorryshady/gr/components.md

-For smooth scroll - client-layout.js take it from format archive and not wu wei View transitions for page transition.
-Very important.
-BtnLink nice All these from wu wei
+For smooth scroll - client-layout.js take it from format archive and not wu wei DONE View transitions for page transition.
+Very important. (check one implementation) BtnLink nice All these from wu wei
 Animated h1 and animated copy from isochrome or nico palmer cool marquee from algora